 - More broadly, tariffs of up to 14 per cent on Australian hides and skins are being eliminated between 1 January 2017 and 1 January 2022

-- accounting for 80 per cent of Australia's total hide and skin exports to the world and more than ten times larger than our next largest market for hides and skins
+- accounting for over 75 per cent of Australia’s total hide and skin exports to the world and more than ten times larger than our next largest market for hides and skins

 - Elimination of tariffs on these goods opens great potential for further growth of Australia’s market share in China.